Exclusive - Swisscom weighs $6.3 billion Fastweb sale as Vodafone lurks: sources

-LONDON Telecom operator Swisscom is considering a possible sale of its Italian broadband firm Fastweb, which is worth up to 5 billion euros (3.94 billion pounds) and has been a target for Vodafone, sources familiar with the situation said.
+LONDON Telecom operator Swisscom SCMN.VX is considering a possible sale of its Italian broadband firm Fastweb, which is worth up to 5 billion euros (3.94 billion pounds) and has been a target for Vodafone (VOD.L), sources familiar with the situation said.

-The Swiss majority state-owned firm, which has already rebuffed several takeover approaches from Vodafone for Fastweb, is now working with UBS, Vodafone's long-term adviser, to facilitate a deal, said the sources who could not be named because the matter is private.
+The Swiss majority state-owned firm, which has already rebuffed several takeover approaches from Vodafone (VOD.L) for Fastweb, is now working with UBS UBSN.VX, Vodafone's long-term adviser, to facilitate a deal, said the sources who could not be named because the matter is private.

 Swisscom, Fastweb and Vodafone declined to comment, while UBS was not immediately available for comment.